brmurray/apagon_april28/repo_org.md

 ```
 ├── LICENSE            <- Open-source license if one is chosen
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- Introduction to the project and basic information about the events of April 28, 2025
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details
+├── docs               <- How to use this data (currently empty as of May 4, 2025...)
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── notebooks          <- Analysis, organized somewhat arbitrarily by theme and data source.
 │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
-│
 ├── pyproject.toml     <- Project configuration file with package metadata for
-│                         apagon_april28 and configuration for tools like black
+│                         apagon_april28 and configuration for tools like blacks
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Presentable analysis in PPTX and PDF
 │   └── figures        <- Generated graphics and figures to be used in reporting
 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.